dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

 )
 {
     public bool this[MouseButton btn] { get; }
-    public InputReadOnlyList<MouseButton> Up { get; }
 }
 ```

 The indexer returns `true` if a particular button is pressed, false otherwise.
-If the developer wishes to enumerate the button state, they must explicitly enumerate through even the `Down` buttons or `Up` buttons.
+If the developer wishes to enumerate the button state, they must explicitly enumerate through the `Down` buttons.

+**INFORMATIVE TEXT:** This struct only exists so we can implement an indexer that accepts a `MouseButton`, given that `Down` is effectively just a list and only takes an `int` index as a result.

-`Up` and the indexer will be implemented in terms of `Down`, which is the only property that a backend will need to set.
+The indexer will be implemented in terms of `Down`, which is the only property that a backend will need to set.

 Changes to `MouseState` also have matching handler methods which are subject to the handler method rules i.e. the backend should call them in the order in which the backend received the events where possible etc (read the Input Handlers section).